コノム konomu's notebook

 The Primary Functions of は and が

-The Japanese language has a special concept known as the topic.
-As its name implies, the topic is simply something that the speaker is broadly talking about.
-In Japanese, the topic is typically marked by は.
-That means whatever comes immediately before は is a topic.
-Once a topic has been introduced in Japanese, it can even persist across the end of its sentence and set the general theme for the following sentences.
-Almost all sentences that have a topic marked by は in Japanese take the structure of:
+The Japanese language has a concept known as the topic.
+As its name implies, the topic is simply something that the speaker is talking about.
+In Japanese, topics are commonly marked by は.
+That means the topic of a sentence will often be followed immediately by は.
+We will call this usage topical は.
+Once a topic has been introduced in Japanese, it can persist across the end of its sentence and set the general theme for the following sentences.
+Almost all sentences that have a topic marked by topical は take the structure of:

+The particle が is used to mark a subject.
 A subject is one of two main components of a sentence, the other being the predicate.
-The subject is usually a noun; and the predicate is usually a noun, adjective, or verb.
-The subject in Japanese is typically marked by が.
-A sentence with a subject may look like:
+The subject is usually a noun; but the predicate can be a noun, adjective, or verb.

 Topicalization

-All kinds of words may become a topic in Japanese.
-When は marks some word in Japanese, we say that the word has been topicalized.
+All kinds of words and phrases can become topics in Japanese.
+When は marks some word, we say that the word has been topicalized.
 That is, it has been made into a topic through the process of topicalization.
 After some part of the sentence is topicalized, it will usually appear at the front of the sentence.

 It is very common for は to topicalize a subject.
 This is where the confusion between は and が comes from.
 When a subject is marked by は, this does not mean it has ceased to be a subject.
 It is both a topic and subject at the same time.